Orc (Dungeons & Dragons): In d20 System settings

 Following the precedents set in the earliest Dungeons & Dragons materials, many d20 System publishers have retained Orcs in their own works.
 While many of these publishers have examined orcs in greater depth than was the norm in earlier works, most of those have not reinvented this race as such, and it still tends to be identified with coarseness and brutality.
 Such products include Badaxe Games Heroes of High Favor: Half Orcs and Skirmisher Publishing's Orcs of the Triple Death line of miniatures, as well as the Pathfinder role playing game by Paizo Publishing.

 Critical reception

 The orc was ranked first among the ten best low-level monsters by the authors of Dungeons & Dragons For Dummies.
 They describe the orc as "The iconic man-beast savage... simply the classic adversary for a low-level hero."
+Reviewer Dan Wickline from Bleeding Cool considered them a classic of D&D and among "the more distinctive race options in the D&D multiverse".

 The orc was directly adapted from the orc in J.R.R.
 Tolkien's works.
-The orc was considered one of the "five main "humanoid" races" in AD&D by Paul Karczag and Lawrence Schick.
+The orc was considered one of the "five main "humanoid" races" in AD&D by Paul Karczag and Lawrence Schick, and among the "iconic D&D monsters" by the game's chroniclers Witwer et al..
 The orc is presented as "evil" and "savage raiders" in the game.

+A.V.
+Club reviewer Nick Wanserski praised the "thoughtful" look on orcs provided in Volo's Guide to Monsters: While "such staples as orcs, goblins, and kobolds [...] often get lumped together as a dull monolith", the many details here give "a lot of personality to an otherwise easily forgettable monster."